edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 title: Deploy with a Single Computing Node
 ---

-# Deploy Cloudberry Database with a Single Computing Node (New in v1.5.0)
+# Deploy Apache Cloudberry with a Single Computing Node (New in v1.5.0)

-Cloudberry Database is not fully compatible with PostgreSQL, and some features and syntax are Cloudberry Database-specific.
-If your business already relies on Cloudberry Database and you want to use the Cloudberry Database-specific syntax and features on a single node to avoid compatibility issues with PostgreSQL, you can consider deploying Cloudberry Database free of segments.
+Apache Cloudberry is not fully compatible with PostgreSQL, and some features and syntax are Apache Cloudberry-specific.
+If your business already relies on Apache Cloudberry and you want to use the Apache Cloudberry-specific syntax and features on a single node to avoid compatibility issues with PostgreSQL, you can consider deploying Apache Cloudberry free of segments.

-Starting from v1.5.0, Cloudberry Database provides the single-computing-node deployment mode.
+Starting from v1.5.0, Apache Cloudberry provides the single-computing-node deployment mode.
 This mode runs under the `utility` gp_role, with only one coordinator (QD) node and one coordinator standby node, without a segment node or data distribution.
 You can directly connect to the coordinator and run queries as if you were connecting to a regular multi-node cluster.
 Note that some SQL statements are not effective in this mode because data distribution does not exist, and some SQL statements are not supported.
 See [user behavior changes](#user-behavior-changes) for details.

 ## How to deploy